dreamnite/devops/README.md

 1. The webserver should serve an index.html
 1. The website should display the following text, replacing test_url with the value of `node['devops']['test_url']`:
 ```
-This website created by chef for the Devops skill test located at <test_url>
+This website created by Chef for the Devops skill test located at <test_url>
 ```
+1. Include the default recipe from https://github.com/dreamnite/include_me

+1. Update metadata with all dependencies.

+1. Create a Berksfile to include dependencies.
+Make sure you use a proper source.

 1. Your cookbook should pass foodcritic with no errors.
 Sparing use of `~FC` syntax is acceptable, with an accompanying commented explanation.

 ### 2.1 Testing